uos/ros2_tutorial/ex02_gazebo_simulation/README.md

 - tf2 transform listener: to receive the transformation between two frames.
 Google for examples
 - apply the transformation to each of the pointcloud's points
-- put the transformed points into another pointcloud
+- create a new pointcloud from the transformed points
+- change the header of the new pointcloud to the new coordinate frame
 - publish the resulting cloud on the topic `scan_cloud_transformed`.

 Show the results in RViz.
 Explain the results.